 Many applications provide easy-to-generate reports and dashboards that can be shared with key project stakeholders such as the sponsor to assist with tracking project progress.
 If an organization has a number of initiatives in its project portfolio, the software can provide a consolidated view of project performance from the sub-task to the project-level view.

 Does Project Management Software Support Different Types of Businesses?

 Project management software applications can play an important role in supporting an organization based on the type of business it is.
-For example, if a business is a small start-up that completes less than 10 projects a year and has one or two small teams and is less than 40 people, the software may provide the basic planning, scheduling, and tracking functionalities mentioned above.
+Let's start with small businesses.
+If, for example, a business is a small start-up that completes less than 10 projects a year, has one or two small teams and is less than 40 people, the software may provide the basic planning, scheduling, and tracking functionalities mentioned above.

-Alternatively, if the organization is very large and has 5000+ employees, there is project management software that supports these types of organizations that have functionality that supports a number of project teams completing 100+ projects a year on a company-wide scale.
+Alternatively, if the organization is very large and has 5000+ employees, there is project management software that supports these types of organizations.
+We're talking about software that has functionality that supports a number of project teams completing 100+ projects a year on a company-wide scale.
 Many commercially available project management software applications can be used across a variety of industries and professions.

 Project teams in the private, public, and not-for-profit sectors could all use the software to help plan and execute projects in their organization.
 Like any tool adopted by an organization, project management software should aim to support the business’s day-to-day operations and long-term strategy plans.

 How To Choose The Right Project Management Software